Page filled with typed word false, space in middle with true written in red pen

 FALSE: You don’t need to know exactly what you’re going to study when you apply or even enroll.
 You can apply undecided, or you can include a major on your college applications and change your mind later.
 Just make sure you have some inkling of what you want to study.
 Going to college with no direction whatsoever can lead down a twisty path of taking classes you don’t need, which often means spending extra time and money getting your degree.
 And nobody wants that.

-The long story short here is that college is never going to be exactly what you expect it to be.
-Each student, college, and admission representative is different, so while you can use these true and false statements are a good guide to ease some worries, they aren’t the answers to everything.
+The long story short here is that college will never be exactly what you expect it to be.
+Each student, college, and admission representative is different, so while you can use these true and false statements as a good guide to ease some worries, they aren’t the answers to everything.
 College—and everything you do before in order to get to college—is what you make of it!

-Were you surprised by any these college facts and fictions?
-Did we miss any college myths you think are important?
+Were you surprised by any of these college facts and falsehoods?
+Did we miss any myths you think are important to debunk?
 Let us know on Facebook, Twitter, or Instagram!

 Like what you’re reading?